-What a journey its been since I started this blog almost four years ago.
-I still remember the exact moment I decided to get a wordpress account just to quietly keep my writing online to share with a few close ones.
+What a journey it has been since starting this blog almost four years ago.
+I still remember the exact moment I decided to get a wordpress account as a way to quietly share my writing with a few close ones.
 At the time, 2009 precisely, life had dealt me some of the hardest cards I had ever encountered to date.
-I had no idea how to conceptualize saving myself from the hailstorm that poured down on me all at one time.
+I had no idea how to conceptualize saving myself from the hailstorm that poured down on me.
 Beyond loneliness, my career was in shambles and I was holding on by a thread to my relationship as the only source of my emotional sanity.
 It was a mess, I was a mess.
 I turned to my writing as the only outlet I really had left.

 I received a lot of positive feedback on my writing from those standing by my side and witnessing my quarterlife ‘crisis’.
 They urged me to continue, and so I kept going despite having no clear end goal in mind.
-One day I woke up and sort of had this ‘ah hah’ moment, where I decided it was time to stop scolding myself, but instead find the courage in me to share my lessons.
+One day I woke up and had an ‘ah hah’ moment, where I decided it was time to find the courage in me to share my lessons.

 I began posting all my work on Facebook, opening up my life to my networks and admitting to some deeply personal things that I believed haunted me alone.
 Little did I know, that I wasn’t the only one in my twenties facing problems of every kind.
 Long lost friends, acquaintances, colleagues, family members and strangers began reaching out to me to share their stories about some of their own struggles and how they related to what I was going through.

 I was in awe that anyone would find my writing interesting enough to read through even a paragraph of it.
-To be able to reach out to one person would have been a call for celebration for me.
+Reaching out to even one person would have been a call for celebration for me.
 But In 2011 and 2012, life handed me some blessings.
-Getting freshly pressed twice earned me the exposure to numerous strangers across the world who found it in their hearts to take the time out of their lives to tune into my world and encourage me to keep going.
+Getting freshly pressed twice earned me exposure to strangers across the world, who found it in their hearts to take the time out of their lives to tune into my world and share their words of encouragement.

 So I kept going.
 And thanks to all of you, I found the courage to begin pitching my work to online publications in March 2013.
 Without a background in journalism I had no idea how to really go about doing this, but I decided had nothing to lose and everything to gain, so I kept at it with reckless abandon.